-- Brainstorming page 1-28 (Part.
-Man. p.
-1-24) - Giving and Receiving Feedback page 1-29 (Part.
-Man. p.
-1-25) - Instructional Diagrams page 1-31 (Part.
-Man.
-P.1-27)
+- Brainstorming page 1-24

+- Giving and Receiving Feedback page 1-25

+- Instructional Diagrams page 1-27

 Brainstorming

 Brainstorming is a technique used to generate a large number of ideas.
 It's a two-stage process.
 Stage one involves a creative, spontaneous flow of ideas without any intervention, judgment or evaluation of the ideas.
 Stage two involves more careful analysis to explore the ideas and evaluate their usability.